spotlightpa/poor-richard/content/_index.md

-callout-hed = "Latest From Our Daily Newsletter" signup-hed = "Start your day with PA Post" signup-dek = "We help you understand what's happening across Pennsylvania - in less than five minutes a day." signup-cta = "Subscribe" signup-image = "2021/06/01gc-4k5b-cx91-fppc.jpeg"
+callout-hed = "Latest From Our Daily Newsletter" signup-hed = "Start your morning with PA Post" signup-dek = "We help you understand what's happening across Pennsylvania - in less than five minutes a day." signup-cta = "Subscribe" signup-image = "2021/06/01gc-4k5b-cx91-fppc.jpeg"